 Materials

 I keep a small supply of popular materials in stock, and I can quickly order anything I don’t have that you want.
 Take a look at the vendor sites below for all the options available to you.
-If you still can’t find what you want, but can give me a good description, chances are we can get some custom-made blanks done for you!
+These are not all the vendors available — there are far too many for me to list them.

 Note: I will order the materials for your pen.
 All you need to do is tell me what you want.
 I’ll take care of the rest!

-Turnt Pen Company – Tim Crowe’s amazing variety of blanks have to be seen to be believed.
+Turnt Pen Company – Alumilite – Tim Crowe’s amazing variety of blanks have to be seen to be believed.
 Colorful, imaginative, and beautiful.

-The Pen Smiths – A fantastic place to find colorful blanks.
+The Pen Smiths – Alumilite – A fantastic place to find colorful blanks.
 High quality material in a plethora of styles.
 They all polish up to a super glossy shine.

-McKenzie Penworks – Home of DiamondCast™ Blanks — patent pending blanks featuring real diamond.
+McKenzie Penworks – Alumilite – Home of DiamondCast™ Blanks — patent pending blanks featuring real diamond.
+These blanks sparkle like no others!

-Exotic Blanks – They’ve got nearly anything you can think of!
+Exotic Blanks – Alumilite & Acrylic – They’ve got nearly anything you can think of!
 Check out the Pen Blanks Category where you can sort them by type or color.

-Bear Tooth Woods – a great mix of acrylic and alumilite choices
+Bear Tooth Woods – Alumilite & Acrylic – A huge mix of acrylic and alumilite choices.
+They probably have more acrylics than anyone else.

-Woodturningz – Over 170 different kinds of exotic woods from around the world.
+Woodturningz – Wood – Over 170 different kinds of exotic woods from around the world.

-Nelson Wood – This is one of the best places to see what different woods look like when turned and finished.
+Nelson Wood – Wood – This is one of the best places to see what different woods look like when turned and finished.

-The Turner’s Workshop – Original Conway Stewart resins from the liquidation sale!
+The Turner’s Workshop – Vintage Celluloid Acetate, Omas, Conway Stewart, Cebloplast, Erinoid Acrylic, Alumilite – Vince works hard to make the unusual, rare, custom, and high demand materials available to pen makers.
+He has Original Conway Stewart resins from the liquidation sale!
 If you don’t see the specific material you’re looking for on the site, ask me about it.
-They also have some nice acrylics.
+Amazing choices.

-Jonathon Brooks – Custom made alumilite blanks.
-If you’d like something special made for your pen, we can work with Jonathon, who makes some of the most beautiful and unique pen blanks anywhere.
+Jonathon Brooks – Alumilite – Custom made alumilite blanks.
+Jonathon makes some of the most beautiful and unique pen blanks anywhere.
 You can also see examples of his fabulous work on many of my pens here.

-Japanese Ebonite – I can get the best Japanese ebonite, or hard rubber, in solid black as well as in multiple colors, including Ripple and Mottled styles.
+Nikko – Japanese Ebonite The best Japanese ebonite, or hard rubber, in solid black as well as in multiple colors, including Ripple and Mottled styles.
 There is no extra charge for Japanese Ebonite.

 nikko_ebpnite